 José Victoriano Carmelo Carlos González-Pérez changed his name to the modest, almost surreptitious, Juan Gris when he moved to Paris at age nineteen.
 The thirteenth son of a once wealthy family that had fallen on hard times, he sold all his possessions to pay the fare to Paris, incidentally revoking his Spanish citizenship in the process—he had left without a passport and without his compulsory military service, branding him a fugitive and preventing him from ever returning to his homeland.
 He succeeded as an artist in his lifetime, making a modest living and eventually going on to present an influential lecture at the Sorbonne entitled "On the Possibilities of Painting".
 His passion and dedication to his art helped define Cubism, and I like to think that his pipe smoking contributed to this in no small part.
 Sadly, his always-precarious health worsened after the autumn of 1925, and he died in Boulogne-sur-Seine on 11th May, 1927, at the age of forty.
 We are left with more than six hundred paintings, and a legacy that changed art forever.

-Special thanks to Sabine Rewald, Curator, Modern and Contemporary Art, The Metropolitan Museum of Art.
+Special thanks to Sabine Rewald, Curator of Modern and Contemporary Art, and Cynthia Iavarone, Collections Manager, both of the Metropolitan Museum of Art.